Seped28/Virdas-store-analysis/README.md

 * Women are more likely to buy campared to men in the 2023
 * The Adult age group should be a major target as they contribute to the highest order/sales
 * Amazon is the leading channels
-* The leading cities should have more branches (MAharashtra, Karnataka etc)
+* The leading cities should have more branches (Maharashtra, Karnataka etc)
-* __Women that are between the ages of 20-49years (Adult) living Maharashtra, Karnataka, Uttar Pradesh, Telangana and Tamil Nadu should be targeted with ads , coupons and friendly marketing to increase sales in 2023
+* __Women that are between the ages of 20-49years (Adult) living in Maharashtra, Karnataka, Uttar Pradesh, Telangana and Tamil Nadu, should be targeted with ads , coupons and friendly marketing to increase sales in 2023.

 ![The project dashboard](https://github.com/Seped28/Virdas-store-analysis/blob/main/Virdas_1.jpg)
 ![The project dashboard2](https://github.com/Seped28/Virdas-store-analysis/blob/main/Virdas_2.jpg)